kenford953/ITCN/Readme.md

 This repository includes data, code and pretrained models for the Neurocomputing 2022 paper, " Contextual Relation Embedding and Interpretable Triplet Capsule for Inductive Relation Prediction".

+## Data
+The data can be downloaded in
+Place the downloaded directories "data" and "subgraph" in the working directory "./".

 ## Run the Code
 ### Requirements
 - Python 3.7